 There are no restrictions on travel to Kenya’s most popular tourist destinations in the national parks, reserves and wildlife conservancies; including the Aberdare National Park, Amboseli, Laikipia, Lake Nakuru, Masai Mara, Meru, Mount Kenya, Samburu, Shimba Hills, Tsavo, and all restrictions have now been lifted on the beach resorts of Mombasa, Kilifi, Watamu and Diani.

 As we live in Kenya and go about our normal daily lives in Nairobi we are well placed to ensure the safety of all our customers.
-We have been operating here for over twenty-five years and have looked after thousands of visitors every year whose safety is our absolute priority.
+We have been operating here for over ten years and have looked after thousands of visitors every year whose safety is our absolute priority.
 We have taken steps to see that our customers are not at risk and these actions include the following:

 - We keep abreast of the security situation on a 24 hour basis and monitor the advice of the foreign embassies based in Kenya to ensure we comply with their Travel Advisories including the latest advice from the British FCO.
 The current advice is to avoid travel within 60 kms of Somalia and we do not go within 200 kms of the border with Somalia.

 - We meet our guests on arrival at the international airport and transfer them to Nairobi hotels which are in safe locations.
 We recommend that guests do not wander off on their own trips in Nairobi or go into the back streets on foot but allow us to transport them so that they do not inadvertently head into an area which we would not consider to be entirely safe.
 Just as in parts of Europe or North America, where there may be areas of a city that are not considered ideal for visitors, we know which places to avoid in Nairobi.
 So we take care of our guests from the time of arrival until their final departure.